thinkbit/thinkbit_mason_bricks/bricks/gitlab_pipelines/README.md

 1. Gitlab Runner Tags to be used
 2. Branch names for the dev, beta, and prod environments
 3. Firebase Testers Group name for Firebase Distribution
-4. Firebase Project ID and the iOS/Android Package name for configuring FlutterFire (without $ and environment suffix)
-5. iOS/Android Firebase App ID for Firebase Distribution (without $ and environment suffix)

 [1]: https://github.com/felangel/mason